Functor represented by a scheme

+A functor producing certain geometric objects over S might be represented by a scheme X. For example, the functor taking S to the set of all line bundles over S (or more precisely n-dimensional linear systems) is represented by the projective space $X = \mathbb{P}^{n-1}$.
+Another example is the Hilbert scheme X of a scheme Y, which represents the functor sending a scheme S to the set of closed subschemes of $Y\times S$ which are flat families over S.

 In some applications, it may not be possible to find a scheme that represents a given functor.
 This led to the notion of a stack, which is not quite a functor but can still be treated as if it were a geometric space.
-(A Hilbert scheme is a scheme, but not a stack because, very roughly speaking, deformation theory is simpler for closed schemes.)
+(A Hilbert scheme is a scheme rather than a stack, because, very roughly speaking, deformation theory is simpler for closed schemes.)

 Some moduli problems are solved by giving formal solutions (as opposed to polynomial algebraic solutions) and in that case, the resulting functor is represented by a formal scheme.
-Such a formal scheme is then said to be algebraizable if there is another scheme that can represent the same functor, up to some isomorphisms.
+Such a formal scheme is then said to be algebraizable if there is a scheme that can represent the same functor, up to some isomorphisms.